Best Easter egg deals 2025: Save on Lindt, Cadbury and more

 Terry’s chocolate orange may be synonymous with Christmas, but it seems wrong to confine all that deliciousness to just one month.
 This landed in our review of the best Easter eggs, with our expert describing the truffles that were hidden inside as incredibly “moreish”.
 Now 20 per cent off at Ocado.

 They’re favourites for a reason – Cadbury creme eggs are among the best things about Easter.
 The classic Cadbury chocolate forms an egg shape that’s filled with a silky soft, gooey fondant, with the result being one of the most iconic chocolate treats.
-If you can never get enough of these bites of heaven, stock up with a whopping 48 eggs, thanks to this Amazon deal, which currently gives you almost 20 per cent off.
+If you can never get enough of these bites of heaven, stock up with a whopping 48 eggs, thanks to this Amazon deal.

 Lindt white chocolate gold bunny: Was £4.25, now £3.48, Asda.com